mtak-blog/mtak-blog.github.io/_posts/2019-03-24-generalizing-seqlocks.md

 #### SSMD readers (part 1)

-For now, let's forget about composability, and just solve the problem of reading from two `SSMD<T>`'s atomically.
+For now, let's forget about composability, and just solve the problem of reading from two `SSMD<T>`s atomically.
 One possible solution looks like this:

 ```rust
 pub fn read_pair<T, U>(t: &SSMD<T>, u: &SSMD<U>) -> (T, U)